usnistgov/5gdeploy/docs/tgcs.md

 There isn't a tool to analyze TWAMP session files.
 To see the raw output, it's advised to pass either `-R` or `-v` flag to twping.

+In a multi-host deployment, the session file is stored on the host where the container generating the file is placed, which might be a secondary host.
+The stats directories are at the same path on every host.

 ## Netperf

 `--netperf` traffic flow flag prepares a [netperf](https://hewlettpackard.github.io/netperf/doc/netperf.html) benchmark.